-Matrix opals are one kind of boulder opal, found in a ‘host rock’, through which deposits of opal run.
+Matrix opals are one kind of boulder opal, found in a ‘host rock’, through which deposits of opal run through like veins.

 Crystal opal: crystal opal is completely transparent to semi-transparent (meaning you can see through it), with a clear background.
 Because of its transparency, this stone can feature extraordinary flashes of colour.

 Another thing that buyers should look out for when choosing their opal, or piece of opal jewellery, is whether the opal they are looking at is solid stone, or something called a doublet or triplet opal.
-Doublets and triplets are slices of opal, attached to a black backing and then, in the case of a triplet, affixed with a clear dome.
-These are cheaper than solid opals as they contain less stone, and can still be striking – however, here at Origin31, we don’t use these as we feel that stones should be kept as nature intended.
+Doublets and triplets are slices of opal, attached to a black backing and then, in the case of a triplet, affixed with a clear dome, these are manmade.
+These are far cheaper than solid opals as they contain less stone, and can still be striking – however, here at Origin 31, we don’t use these as we feel that gemstones should be kept as nature intended.

-You can normally tell if your opal is a doublet or triplet by looking at its side; if the stone has been attached to a backing with glue then the join will be completely flat.
+You can normally tell if your opal is a doublet or triplet by looking at its side; if the stone has been attached to a backing with glue then the join will be completely flat and straight.
 This can be tricky when the stone is already set in jewellery.

 Opals for us are one of our favourite stones as no two opals are the same.
 The colours that the stones illuminate are breathtaking, a dreamscape or even a galaxy; when we design we truly let the opal do the talking which is why each jewellery design using an opal is practically bespoke.